mohit-sharma-87/starter-azure-function-mongodb/README.md

 > when you are getting started with [Azure function](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview)
 > in Java.

+## Introduction
+Cloud computing is one of the most discussed topics in the tech industry with its ability to scale up and down infrastructure instantly, serverless apps are just a few benefits to start with.
+In this article, we are going write the function as a service(FaaS)e i.e. serverless function that would interact with data via a database to produce meaningful results.

 ## Prerequisite

 1. [Microsoft Azure](https://azure.microsoft.com/en-us) account that we will be using for running and deploying our serverless function, if you don't have you can set it up for free.

-2. [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register) account, if you don't have you can set it up for free. //TODO: Add utm params for content
+2. [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register) account, which is cloud based document database and can be set up for free.

-3. [IntelliJ IDE](https://www.jetbrains.com/idea/download/#section=mac) to aid our development activities.
+3. [IntelliJ IDE](https://www.jetbrains.com/idea/download/#section=mac) to aid our development activities for this tutorial.
+If this is not your preferred IDE then you can use other IDEs like Eclipse, Visual Studio, etc.
 4. An
    [Azure supported Java Development Kit (JDK)](https://learn.microsoft.com/en-us/azure/developer/java/fundamentals/java-support-on-azure) for Java, version 8 or 11.
-5. Basic understand of JAVA programming language.
+5. Basic understanding of JAVA programming language.

-## Serverless function : Hello World!
+## Serverless function: Hello World!

-Getting started with Azure serverless function is very simple, thanks to the Azure IntelliJ plugin which offers various feature from generating boilerplate code to deployment of Azure function.
-So before we jump into actual code lets intsall the plugin.
+Getting started with the Azure serverless function is very simple, thanks to the Azure IntelliJ plugin which offers various features from generating boilerplate code to the deployment of the Azure function.
+So before we jump into actual code let's install the plugin.

 ### Installing the Azure plugin

-Azure plugin can be installed on IntelliJ in a very standard manner using IntelliJ plugin manager.
+Azure plugin can be installed on IntelliJ in a very standard manner using the IntelliJ plugin manager.
 So open Plugins and then search for "_Azure Toolkit for IntelliJ_" in the Marketplace and click Install.

 ![IntelliJ Plugin](https://mongodb-devhub-cms.s3.us-west-1.amazonaws.com/marketplace_ecdaa3a97e.png)

-With this we are ready to create our first Azure function.
+With this, we are ready to create our first Azure function.

 ### First Azure function